eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 + Gate type (PIER, REMOTE or CARGO)
 + Gate height `not yet fully implemented`

-In Open-ALAQS, GSE and GPU emissions factors, expressed in terms of grams of pollutant per hour, is assigned to each gate as a function of:
+In OpenALAQS, GSE and GPU emissions factors, expressed in terms of grams of pollutant per hour, is assigned to each gate as a function of:
 + The gate type (PIER, REMOTE or CARGO)
 + The aircraft category (JET BUSINESS/REGIONAL/SMALL/MEDIUM/LARGE,TURBOPROPS,PISTON)
 + The operation type (Arrival or Departure)

-More information on the corresponding GSE/GPU, APU and MES emission factors and activity time is available in [`Open-ALAQS database`](AUXILIARY_MATERIAL.md#open-alaqs-database).
+More information on the corresponding GSE/GPU, APU and MES emission factors and activity time is available in [`OpenALAQS database`](AUXILIARY_MATERIAL.md#OpenALAQS-database).

 #### [Runways](#runways)